LCollision: Fast Generation of Collision-Free Human Poses using Learned Non-Penetration Constraints: LCollision: Overall Learning Algorithm

 \subsection{Collision Predictor Based on Penetration}

-A key issue is formulating collision indicators $\mathcal{S}_k$ and labeling the mesh with groundtruth $\mathcal{S}_i$ for deformed mesh data.
-In our application, the network output is used in optimization, and we need to give the optimizer a sense of the gradient directions.
-Thus, $\mathcal{S}_k$ should not only be a collision indicator but also a collision violation metric.
-In other words, if $\mathcal{S}_k'>\mathcal{S}_k\geq0$, then we must have $\mathcal{S}_k'$ correspond to a mesh with more collisions than $\mathcal{S}_k$.
-Therefore, we use the notion of penetration depth.
+We need the collision indicators $\mathcal{S}_k$ and groundtruth labels $\mathcal{S}_i$ to be compatible with numerical optimization.
+Since we use gradient-based numerical optimization, we need to provide valid gradient information.
+To this end, $\mathcal{S}_k$ should not only be a collision indicator but also a collision violation metric.
+In other words, if $\mathcal{S}_k'>\mathcal{S}_k\geq0$, then we must have $\mathcal{S}_k'$ correspond to a mesh with more collisions than $\mathcal{S}_k$, for which we use the notion of penetration depth.
 Given a mesh $\mathcal{G}$, we use the FCL library \cite{pan2012fcl} to compute the squared penetration depth $\text{PD}_{p,q}^2$ of each colliding triangle pair.
-This colliding pair correlates 6 vertices in $\mathcal{V}$ and we add $\text{PD}_{p,q}^2/6$ to each vertex as the vertex-wise collision violation.
+This colliding pair correlates 6 vertices in $\mathcal{V}$, and we add $\text{PD}_{p,q}^2/6$ to each vertex as the vertex-wise collision violation.
 After processing all colliding triangle pairs, we have a penetration depth energy vector $\text{PDe}\in\mathbb{R}^{|\mathcal{V}|}$.
-The overall computation is described by \prettyref{alg:pd}.
+The overall computation is described by \prettyref{alg:pd}. {